Bunchosia armeniaca

 Bunchosia armeniaca is a species in the family Malpighiaceae native to northwestern South America (Colombia, Ecuador, Bolivia, Venezuela, Brazil, and Peru).
-Common names include cansaboca, ciruela de fraile (friar's plum), guaimaro, indano, and cold-earth mamey.
+Common names include cansaboca, cirhuela de frayle, ciruela de fraile (friar's plum), guáimaro, indano, and mamey de tierra fría (cold-earth mamey).
 Its Kichwa name is usuma.

 Bunchosia armeniaca can attain a height of 20 meters, but it commonly grows to 5 meters.
 It can be found between 100-2600 m of elevation in a wide range of ecological habitats.

 Bunchosia armeniaca yields a fruit that is very sweet and with cloying red pulp, which adheres strongly to the seeds, hence the Spanish etymology cansaboca (tired mouth).
-The two seeds in each berry are possibly poisonous.
+The two seeds in each berry were said to be poisonous by Joseph Dombey.
 Due to rapid spoilage on the tree, the fruit are often harvested while still a creamy-green and ripened to a red colour indoors.